Serxan000/HabitLoop/README.md

-5.Integrated popup with animation for completed habits 6.Added overall habit completion indicator when all daily checkboxes are filled 7.Animated "Task Completed" icon for each finished habit
+5.Integrated popup with animation for completed habits 6.Added overall habit completion indicator when all daily checkboxes are filled 7.Animated "Task Completed" icon for each finished habit 8.Ensured progress persists on screen rotation and app restart

 ## Tech Stack